 This section describes the process of reading from and writing to this device.
 The devices uses an address pointer to indicate which register location is to be read from or written to.
-These pointer locations are sent from the master to this slave device and succeed the 7-bit address (0x1E) plus 1 bit read/write identifier, i.e. 0x3D for read and 0x3C for write.
+These pointer locations are sent from the master to this slave device and succeed the 7-bit address plus 1 bit read/write identifier.